-Timothy Martin is a classically trained painter and sculptor who first gained widespread recognition when he was selected by Tiffany & Company to display artwork in its Manhattan flagship on Fifth Avenue in 1993.
+Timothy Martin is a classically trained painter and sculptor who first gained widespread recognition when he was selected by Tiffany & Company to display artwork in its Manhattan flagship on Fifth Avenue.
 Since that time Martin’s renown has spread internationally with the publication of dozens of reproductions of his charming work, as well as exhibitions from New York to Paris.

 Special thanks to Ruth Stiff, Curator of Exhibitions, Royal Botanic Gardens at Kew, U.K. for her interviews from which the podcasts are taken.

-From November 2010 through February 2011, Timothy Martin paintings brought the holidays to Paris.
-Commissioned by the global luxury fashion house, Hermes, Martin created an 8-foot by 15-foot original oil painting — L'Arche de Noël — for Hermes main window of its flagship store on the rue Faubourg Saint-Honore.
-The other nine windows also featured Timothy Martin paintings.
-Following its debut and exhibition, the large original oil remains in Hermes private collection.
-[See more about the commission under Special Projects.]
+During the 2010-2011 holiday season, Timothy Martin paintings brought the holidays to Paris.
+Commissioned by the global luxury fashion house, Hermès, Martin created a 10-foot by 15-foot original oil painting — L’Arche de Noël — for Hermès main window of its flagship store on the rue Faubourg Saint- Honoré.
+(See the piece under Posters.)
+Hermès’ other nine windows also featured Timothy Martin paintings.

-From March through July 2009, Timothy Martin’s original paintings were on exhibition at the Mona Bismarck Foundation in its Paris Cultural Center located opposite the Eiffel Tower.
-Created in the 1980s by the American philanthropist, Mona Bismarck, the Foundation focuses on a Franco-American cultural exchange and reflects the late Countess Mona Bismarck’s tastes and interests.
-Martin’s exhibition, The Naturalist: paintings by Timothy Martin, is one of the few the foundation has devoted to a living artist.
-[Read guest book comments about the exhibition under Special Projects.]
+From March through July 2009, Timothy Martin’s original paintings were on exhibition at the Mona Bismarck Foundation in a one-man show across the Seine from the Eiffel Tower.
+(Created in the 1980s by the American philanthropist, Countess Mona Bismarck, the Foundation was centered on the late Countess’ tastes and interests.)
+Martin’s exhibition, The Naturalist: paintings by Timothy Martin, is one of the few the foundation devoted to a living artist, and broke Foundation attendance records.
+(The catalog is for sale under Exhibition Catalog.)

-Embraced by the horticultural community, Martin also exhibited at Atlanta's 2008 Southeastern Flower Show, at the Lewis Ginter Gardens in Richmond Virginia and at Omaha's Lauritzen Botanical Gardens.
-Martin's work was also featured in 1998 by Macy's Flower Show on Herald Square in New York City, where his painting Daffodil Settee made its premiere, later named Editor's Choice by U.S. Art magazine.
+Embraced by the horticultural community, Martin was invited to exhibit at Atlanta’s 2008 Southeastern Flower Show, at the Lewis Ginter Gardens in Richmond, Virginia and at Omaha’s Lauritzen Botanical Gardens.
+Martin’s work was also featured in 1998 by Macy’s Flower Show on Herald Square in New York City, where his painting Daffodil Settee made its premiere, later named Editor’s Choice by U.S. Art magazine.

-Martin’s unique vision began with a wingback chair he created for a Bucks County show in the ’80s; enthusiastic response led to the distinctive work that has become his signature style, a style that defies art world labels.
-Martin, who studied in Italy, paints as a classic realist - landscapes and still lifes of another age can be glimpsed in his work—and yet some might describe the work as surreal, but the absence of menace makes his a genre unto itself.
+Martin’s unique vision began with a wingback chair he created for a Bucks County (PA) show in the ’80s; enthusiastic response led to the distinctive work that has become his signature style, a style that defies art world labels.
+Martin, who studied in Italy, paints as a classic realist—landscapes and still lifes of another age can be glimpsed in his work—and yet some might describe the work as surreal, but the absence of menace makes his a genre unto itself.

 Read the artist’s statement.